 Check out the massive lamps on either side of their bed and the cushion that goes across the head of it.
 I wonder where they stashed their sleeping pillows during the day?

 “Bewitched” was on the air for 8 years.
-In Season 2, Samantha and Darrin had a baby girl, named Tabitha (whose name was spelled Tabatha for the first few seasons and then changed later on).
-Here are some photos of the nursery:
+In Season 2, Samantha and Darrin had a baby girl named Tabitha (whose name was spelled Tabatha for the first few seasons and then changed later on).

 The den set on the first floor doubled as the nursery set for Tabitha.
 According to 1164.com: